antoniopreucil93/nestjs-docker/README.md

 # Docker swarm example for Nestjs

- - simple example of how to deploy nestjs application with database insode docekr container with help of docker swarm orchestration tool.
+ - simple example of how to deploy nestjs application with postgres database inside docker container with help of docker swarm orchestration tool.

 ## Running the app